“Serving Our Community Through Song”

 ..At our June 16, 2014 concert we sang an all-Gloria program which including Puccini, Vivaldi, Schoenherr, and an arrangement/translation by Piero of Laura Branigan’s 1982 pop hit “Gloria”.
 Piero announced his resignation, warned two years prior, as he moved on with his graduate studies in vocal pedagogy at Shenandoah University.

-..As of August 2014, we were once again standing alone as the Mad River Valley’s Community Chorus with our talented new conductor, Mary Bonhag.
+..As of August 2014, we were once again standing alone as the Mad River Valley’s community chorus with our talented new conductor, Mary Bonhag.
 After two exciting years, Mary resigned as conductor in July 2016.

 ..
-We were joined under the direction of Conductor Arthur Zorn of Montpelier VT.
-Arthur is the music director of Bethany Church and the retired head of choral music at Spaulding High School, Barre VT.
+We were joined under the direction of conductor Arthur Zorn of Montpelier VT.
+Arthur was the music director of Bethany Church and the retired head of choral music at Spaulding High School, Barre VT.
 He has served Mad River Chorale in the past as accompanist, bass soloist and substitute conductor, so he knew us and our mission well, and directed us through the holiday concerts in December 2017.

 ..Our core mission has always been singing– to support, entertain, educate and edify our Mad River Valley friends, neighbors and visitors through song.
 That is still the case and it will be as we go forward.

 Among major pieces performed by the Mad River Chorale are John Rutter’s Requiem, his Magnificat and his Gloria, Schoenherr’s Magnificat, the Groovy Version of OX, Corigliano’s Fern Hill and Liebeslied, Brahms’ Liebeslieder Waltzes and PDQ Bach’s Liebeslieder Polkas, Mendelssohn’s Elijah, Mozart’s Requiem, Rossini’s Petite Messe Solonnelle, Schindler’s Missa in Jazz, and McClure’s St. Francis in the Americas, a Caribbean Mass.
 We have done Broadway from Anything Goes to Candide to Urinetown, and jazz and gospel and folk standards.
-We have paired up with the Barre Choraleers, the Randolph Singers, the South Burlington Chorus, the South County Chorus, and the Green Mountain Opera Festival.
+We have paired up with the Barre Choraleers, the Randolph Singers, the South Burlington Chorus (most recently Carmina Burana 2019), the South County Chorus, and the Green Mountain Opera Festival.
 We have provided movie soundtrack music (Stone River) and silly Christmas parodies (Forbidden Christmas).
 What’s next?
 Stay tuned.

 Over 25 Years of singing !